jernst98/ChromHMM/README.md

-ChromHMM
-See http://compbio.mit.edu/ChromHMM/ for more information.
+See http://compbio.mit.edu/ChromHMM/ for more information on ChromHMM.
 ========